halyph/mind-flow/docs/blog/2026/2026-02-18-nodejs-embed-std-lib.md

 ## Appendix B - Node.js Inspector

-Since the JS is converted to bytes in the C++ source, you can't "read" it by opening the node binary in a text editor
+Because the JS is converted into byte arrays inside C++ source, you can't realistically "read" it by opening the node binary in a text editor.

 You can apply the **"inspector"** trick